 - I broke contract at the New Zealand firm that had me bonded because their promises were not being met.

 - I gave up a well-paying job to dedicated a year to marketing two inventions in the USA and the UK that could have reaped pots of gold.
 Instead, I earnt absolutely nothing.

-It is the ability to take a step outside of your comfort zone.
+- It is the ability to take a step outside of your comfort zone that will come to define you as a human being.
 You can be good within your comfort zone but often you will only ever become great when you have challenged yourself by tackling the unknown.

 Taking calculated risks

 The key word here is ‘calculated’.
 This requires you to research the topic and to go back in history to see what has happened in the past before you take action.

 There are normally ways you can mitigate the amount of risk you take.
 Instead of renting a new premises for a new enterprise you can instead rent some space from a business that has spare capacity.
 It simply means a bit of leg work.